Have you Been Denied a SSDI or SSI Claim?

 How the Social Security Administration (SSA), determines whether you qualify is a 5 step test:

-here is how to find the most current figure (monthly income cutoff amount).
+1. SSA will ask: "Are you currently working?"
+If they are aware you are employed and make over a specific amount of monthly income, you will likely not qualify.
+The monthly income amount changes annually, here is how to find the most current figure (monthly income cutoff amount).
 If you are not employed or if the monthly income you make is less than the cutoff, SSA will determine if you have a qualifying medical condition.

-disability, your ability to do "basic work" activities for at least the past year is significantly limited.
+2. SSA will determine if your: "Condition is severe.”
+To meet the SSA definition for disability, your ability to do "basic work" activities for at least the past year is significantly limited.
 If you don't meet this "severe" standard, you claim will be denied.

-of work are you capable of performing?
+5. Finally, SSA will determine: What other type of work are you capable of performing?
 When unable to do the same job you used to do, SSA will determine if there is any similar work you can perform regardless of the condition/impairment.
 If you are unable to do either type of work, SSA determines if you qualify as disabled.
 If you are able to do other types of work, your claim will be denied.